-After the completion of the course students will be able to
+After successful completion of this course, the students will be able to:

-- CO1: Describe the working of diode and explore the operation of BJT and its applications.
-[K2] - CO2: Describe the working of Rectifiers and amplifiers in electronic circuits.
-[K2] - CO3: Manipulate numeric information in different forms, various codes such as ASCII, Gray, and BCD, simple Boolean expressions and Boolean Theorems [K3] - CO4: Design and analyse combinational circuits, sequential circuits, flip flops Registers and Counters.
-[K4]
+- CO1: Describe the working of diode and explore the operation of BJT and its applications. - CO2: Describe the working of Rectifiers and amplifiers in electronic circuits. - CO3: Manipulate numeric information in different forms, various codes such as ASCII, Gray, and BCD, simple Boolean expressions and Boolean Theorems - CO4: Design and analyse combinational circuits, sequential circuits, flip flops Registers and Counters.

+UNIT I:

-UNIT I: SEMICONDUCTOR DEVICES
+SEMICONDUCTOR DEVICES